MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-for-executive-leadership.md

 ## Facility at a glance

-Different from System at a glance’s overall view, Facility at a Glance tab will let users drill down to each facility, track details of facility open readiness and employee sentiment, and attestation.
+Different from the system at a glance’s overall view, facility at a glance tab will let users drill down to each facility, track details of facility open readiness and employee sentiment, and attestation.
 It helps executive leaders to monitor all kinds of key metrics and decide the facility’s opening phase.

 > [!div class="mx-imgBorder"]
 > ![Facility view](media/90833c570221a889779cab75d3dd1f39.png "Facility view")

 ## Employee activity

-Employee Activity provides an overall time-series view for employee sentiment and attestation on a daily basis.
+Employee activity provides an overall time-series view for employee sentiment and attestation daily.
 Executive leaders can check every day and see where numbers were raised or lower compared to previous days.

 > [!div class="mx-imgBorder"]
 > ![Employee activity](media/pbi-dash-employee-activity.png "Employee activity")

-**Tooltip**
+### Tooltip

 By hovering over the transition part of the ribbon chart, users can quickly get an insight on number changes on the tooltip.